emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 * **Best Director Nomination**
 Chi-Square test yielded a p-value of 0.00079 ($p < 0.05$), providing strong evidence to reject the null hypothesis.
 This indicates a statistically significant dependency between the two variables; a movie's probability of winning Best Picture is heavily dependent on whether it also secured a nomination for Best Director.

+* **GOLDEN GLOBE WINNING** *
+We hypothesized a significant correlation between winning a Golden Globe and the Best Picture Oscar, testing this by comparing winners of both awards using Fisher's Exact Test due to our small sample size (4).
+The test yielded a p-value of ~0.000024, far below the 0.05 threshold, which leads us to reject the null hypothesis; this extremely low value confirms that the overlap in winners is not random, but rather that winning a Golden Globe is a statistically significant predictor of Oscar success.

 ## Limitations